browserengineering/book/book/invalidation.md

 Eager and lazy propagation
 ==========================

-Now that we have descendant dirty bits, let's use them to skip unneeded recursions.
-We'd like to use the `descendants` dirty bit to skip recursing in the `layout` method:
+Now that we have descendant dirty flags, let's use them to skip unneeded recursions.
+We'd like to use the `descendants` dirty flags to skip recursing in the `layout` method:

 ``` {.python}